lisardowo/EyeInThe_Sky/README.md

 12.~~ Uptime is bugged due to a channel being filled up and no receiver for that information/gets locked onto some uptime value ~~

-13. Ring log buffer works but renders everything as a plain array of strings which is ugly,
+13. ~~Ring log buffer works but renders everything as a plain array of strings which is ugly,~~

-14. Reduce size of ring buffer
+14. ~~ Reduce size of ring buffer ~~

 15. Implement a buffer for the logs of the tool that can be accessed via commands

 16. Implement the notification for non recognized keys pressed/selected in command

-17. Program gets soft locked one second while calulating cpu usage (due to the time sleep, better use a goroutine for that )
+17. ~~Program gets soft locked one second while calulating cpu usage (due to the time sleep, better use a goroutine for that )~~

-18. The calculation in [sysinfo/metrics.go](sysinfo/metrics.go#L123) is wrong always throwing an 100 percent value
+18. ~~ The calculation in [sysinfo/metrics.go](sysinfo/metrics.go#L123) is wrong always throwing an 100 percent value ~~

-19. In [sysinfo/metrics.go](sysinfo/metrics.go#L183) the values for available and total resolves to sum error value (xxxxe.7 or sum like that), the program, however works as supposed.
-This bug does not look like is causing problems at this moment but I think is best keep that logged in here
+~~ 19.
+In [sysinfo/metrics.go](sysinfo/metrics.go#L183) the values for available and total resolves to sum error value (xxxxe.7 or sum like that), the program, however works as supposed.
+This bug does not look like is causing problems at this moment but I think is best keep that logged in here~~

-20. ~~ Log entries are not formated and return ALL processes instead of buffer allowed ones ~~
-21. Log process return 1 slice (using only 1 space of the ring buffer), this creates a bug where the screen is full but the ring buffer only have 1 space ocuppied therefore  not cycling the logs
+20. ~~ Log entries are not formated and return ALL processes instead of buffer allowed ones ~~ ~~ 21.
+Log process return 1 slice (using only 1 space of the ring buffer), this creates a bug where the screen is full but the ring buffer only have 1 space ocuppied therefore  not cycling the logs ~~
 ~~22.
 Log process is stuck at N elements its allowed to and wont check after that.
 Implementation plant suggest that the routine is always checking for the ultimate status of the processes to return them		 ~~
 23. Log is working, but filters are kind of not doing it properly, gotta check that and rework the logic